 You can filter the failures based on Published Application Name, Process Name or Delivery Group, and Time Period.
 The table displays the fault or error code and a brief description of the failure.
 The detailed failure description is displayed as a tooltip.

-By default, only faults of applications hosted on Server OS VDAs are monitored.
-You can modify the monitoring settings through the Monitoring Group Policies: Enable monitoring of application failures, Enable monitoring of application failures on Desktop OS VDAs, and List of applications excluded from failure monitoring.
+By default, only faults of applications hosted on Multi-session OS VDAs are monitored.
+You can modify the monitoring settings through the Monitoring Group Policies: Enable monitoring of application failures, Enable monitoring of application failures on Single-session OS VDAs, and List of applications excluded from failure monitoring.
 For more information, see Policies for application failure monitoring in Monitoring policy settings.

-The Trends > Application Probe Results page displays the results of application probing executed in the Site for the last 24 hours and 7 days.
+The Trends > Application Probe Results page displays the results of application probing run in the site for the last 24 hours and 7 days.
 For more details on how to configure application probes, see Application Probing.